 Any person of any age, class or background.

+The assailant is often a known person such as a relative or partner, but they may also be a stranger or someone who very little is known about.
 The attack may happen indoors or outdoors.
-The assailant may break in to the victim’s home, may be invited in, or may force the victim to enter their home.
+The assailant may break into the victim’s home, may be invited in, or may entice or force the victim to enter their home.
 There may be more than one assailant.

 Consent means agreeing to a sexual activity of any kind.
 This means actually wanting to do something not just saying yes out of fear of the consequences of saying no.